FOR A CONSULTATION CALL 415-513-5502

 STEP-PARENT AND DOMESTIC PARTNER ADOPTIONS

-In step-parent or domestic partner adoptions, the spouse or domestic partner of the parent adopts the child, so that both spouses or domestic partners become legal parents.
-Domestic Partners registered with the State of California and Married Couples can do a step-parent or domestic partner adoption.
+In step-parent or domestic partner adoptions, the spouse or domestic partner of the natural or biological parent adopts the child, so that both spouses or domestic partners become legal parents.
+Domestic Partners registered with the State of California and Married Couples can complete a step-parent or domestic partner adoption.
 Where they are not registered, the non-legal parent has to go through a more complex adoption process called a second parent adoption.

 Where there is a non-custodial biological parent who is in agreement with the adoption, the process can be very smooth and finalized within a 3-4 month window.
 We work with the biological parent to complete the documentation required and petition the court for a termination of parental rights.